← All workflows

 1. 1.
 Upload your pleadings, 30(b)(6) notice, and supporting case documents

 2. 2.
-AI analyzes your role (taking or defending) and generates tailored workflows
+AI analyzes your role (taking or defending) and maps topics to claims and defenses

 3. 3.
-Review drafted topics, exam outlines, designee assignments, and objection maps
+Review generated topic lists, exam outlines, designee assignments, and objection maps

 4. 4.
 Export polished work product in your preferred format (DOCX, PDF)